peternmai/ProjectDrive16_17/index.md

 Project Drive is a year long student run project hosted and funded by the [IEEE Branch of the University of California, San Diego](https://ieee.ucsd.edu/).
-The premise of this project is to build a 1/10 scale fully autonomous race car that would compete in the [SparkFun 2017 Speed Demons Autonomous Vehicle Competition](https://avc.sparkfun.com/2017).
+The premise of this project is to build a 1/10 scale fully autonomous race car with no GPS that would compete in the [SparkFun 2017 Speed Demons Autonomous Vehicle Competition](https://avc.sparkfun.com/2017).

 After a full year of incredible hard work and dedication from every member of